 And that’s for sure.
 On my meager retirement income, my choices were to stay in Canada and struggle, or hit the road and become a nomad and spend time in places where it doesn’t cost me so much money.

 Life changing events happen.
 Priorities change.
 Retirement decisions are reevaluated.

 Oh well.
 One of the joys of horse ownership.
-I just want him to be comfortable and pain free.
+He’s my lifelong responsibility.

 Yup, some of us have expensive hobbies…

 When it comes to the stock market – things are up, things are down.